floripaserver/laravel-modules/README.md

 Module::get('name');
 ```

-Find a module, if there is one, return the `Module` instance, otherwise throw `Nwidart\Modules\Exeptions\ModuleNotFoundException`.
+Find a module, if there is one, return the `Module` instance, otherwise throw `Llama\Modules\Exeptions\ModuleNotFoundException`.

 ```php
 Module::findOrFail('module-name');